jmrog/class-autobind-decorator/README.md

-properties are configurable before trying to redefine them, or inadvertently bind to non-instance objects when methods are accessed first via the prototype, or can't be used as both "bare" (unconfigured) decorators and configured decorators, and things like that -- no hate, though!).
+properties are configurable before trying to redefine them, or inadvertently bind to non-instance objects when methods are accessed first via the prototype, or can't be used as both "bare" (unconfigured) decorators and configured decorators, or don't have TypeScript declarations, and things like that -- no hate, though!).
 I also just wanted an opportunity to work more directly with decorators, so I used it as a learning experience. :)

 ## License

 [MIT](https://opensource.org/licenses/MIT)